vhive-serverless/vHive/docs/quickstart_guide.md

 2. Once the last command returns, run `watch kubectl get pods --all-namespaces` and wait until all pods show as "Running" or "Completed".

-Congrats, your KNative cluster is ready!
+Congrats, your Knative cluster is ready!

 ## Deploy functions